fruit-testbed/fruit-cli/README.md

 as long as the node belongs to the user.

 If option `--name <hostname>` is given, then it only includes nodes whose hostname is equal to `<hostname>`.
 You can use `*` for pattern matching.

+If positional argument `[path]` is given, then it only prints value with that path.
+This applies to the monitoring data of each node.

 ### list-container